Portugal Real Estate: The Foreigner’s Guide

 The bank will assess your net income.
-Additionally, they will ask about your employment history and pre-existing debts.
-This information helps assure the lender that you’re able to make the monthly payments on your mortgage.
+Additionally, they’ll inquire about your employment history and pre-existing debts.
+This information confirms to the lender that you’re able to make the monthly payments on your mortgage.

-An engineer appointed by the bank will evaluate the property you decided to purchase.
-The Portuguese banks lend between 60-80% of the property value.
+An engineer appointed by the bank will evaluate the property you’ve decided to purchase.
+The Portuguese banks lend between 60-80 percent of the property value.

 Required Documents for Getting a Mortgage

 - A copy of the Portuguese Tax Number (NIF)

 - Proof of address (A recent utility bill is fine)